magland/ragdbfor_pynwb/summaries/pynwb/docs/gallery/domain/ogen.py.summary.md

 nwbfile.add_ogen_site(ogen_stim_site)
 ```

-Create an `OptogeneticSeries` and add it as a stimulus:
+The second approach is necessary when using an extension of `OptogeneticStimulusSite`.

+### 3. Create an OptogeneticSeries

 ```python
 import numpy as np
 from pynwb.ogen import OptogeneticSeries

 ogen_series = OptogeneticSeries(